 When there’s a downturn in business or inflation impacts small businesses, companies look for as many ways as possible to reduce discretionary spending.
 But most businesses’ biggest expenses aren’t discretionary or one-time purchases.
 Next to labor costs, the top costs are usually the company’s recurring expenditures for goods and services.
 Thus, the key to the biggest cost reduction could be to reduce or eliminate some of those recurring expenses.

-There are some ongoing costs you can’t do anything about, of course.
+Some ongoing costs you can’t do anything about, of course.
 But if you try, you may be able to negotiate some significant savings on expenses you didn’t think you could reduce.
-Although you may be hesitant to ask your suppliers for deals, the truth is that many B2B companies expect their clients to haggle for prices.
+Although you may be hesitant to ask your suppliers for deals, the truth is that many business-to-business (B2B) companies expect their clients to haggle for prices.

 For instance, if you’ve laid off one or more employees and don’t plan to fill those positions soon, do you still need as many phone lines as you did before?
-If you are charged a fee each month for each line, call the utility and drop the lines you are not using.
-Ask if they’ll redirect any incoming calls from the dropped lines to one of the lines you are retaining.
+If you’re charged a fee each month for each line, call the utility and drop the lines you’re not using.
+Ask if they’ll redirect any incoming calls from the dropped lines to one of the lines you’re retaining.

 Some have client retention departments that deal with such requests regularly and have the authority to give discounts to retain customers.
 Furthermore, they may have lowered their monthly fees since you started doing business with them.
 They won’t offer you the lower price unless you ask.

-To get started, check the company’s website to see what their current advertised prices are, and if they are lower than what you’re paying now.
+To get started, check the company’s website to see what their current advertised prices are, and if they’re lower than what you’re paying now.
 (Use in-private or incognito mode in your web browser to avoid seeing your regular log in page.)
 Ask other business people in your area what they’re paying for the same service.
 Finally, check competitor prices, too.